kiennguyen-agilityio/nextjs-practice-two/README.md

 ### Availability

-Huy is typically available during weekdays and aims to respond to issues and pull requests within 48 hours.
+Kien is typically available during weekdays and aims to respond to issues and pull requests within 48 hours.
 For urgent matters, please email directly.